bg-chun/kep-draft/memory-manager-kep.md

 ### Topology Manager changes

-Topology Manager takes hints from cpu manager, device manager.
-After that, calculate best affinity with policy and used to determine if the pod can admit.
-Likewise, Memory Manager provide hints to Topology Manager.
+Topology Manager takes topology hints(bits that represents NUMA node) from resource managers such as cpu manager, device manager.
+Then, it calculates best affinity under given policy(preferred or strict) to determine pod admission.
+Likewise other resource managers, Memory Manager provide hints to Topology Manager.

-Memory Manager implement 'Manager' interface.
-So Topology Manager add Memory Manager as hint provider at initializing container manager.
+Memory Manager implements 'Manager' interface, so that Topology Manager be able to add Memory Manager as hint provider at initialization sequence.

 ```go
 package cm